Skip to navigation Skip to content

 Jack (26 years of age) lodged a paper claim for Disability Support Pension (DSP) with help from his nominee and has provided a cognitive assessment (WISC) completed at age 7.
 Due to the age of the cognitive assessment a new assessment is required.

-Jack is contacted to discuss the assessment and determine eligibility for video conference.
+Jack is contacted to discuss the assessment and to determine eligibility for a video conference.
 Jack does not have access to the required technology to reliably complete the assessment and would prefer to see the psychologist in person.
 An appointment is arranged in a local office for Jack to complete the assessment and interview face to face.

 Example 2: